rakgithub/nomadura-app/docs/new_prd.md

 * Remove any assumption that advance gets split into 70/30.
 * Make 70/30 apply only when a trip is completed.
 Text Change:
-Replace description with: "Revenue from completed trips.
+Replace description with:"Revenue from completed trips.
 Split into Operating and Profit pools only after a trip finishes."

 3.3 Operating Account (Card 3)
 Purpose: Show all expenses paid from the bank and how much cash is available for operations.